shangzixie/my_knowledge_dictionary/9_Database/terms.md

 * `candidate keys`: minimal superkeys.
 Id is candidate key, `name + dept_name` is also a candidate key. but `id + name` is not a candidate key, because it is not minimal.
 * `primary key`:  a candidate key that is chosen by the database designer as the principal means of identifying tuples within a relation.
 For example, in relation `classroom (building, room number, capacity)`, `building + room number` is the primary key
 * `foreign-key`: is a field (or collection of fields) in one table, that refers to the PRIMARY KEY in another table.
 The table with the foreign key is called the referencing/child table, and the table with the primary key is called the referenced/parent table.

+## SQL

+* `join`:  Queries can access multiple tables at once, or access the same table in such a way that multiple rows of the table are being processed at the same time.
+Queries that access multiple tables (or multiple instances of the same table) at one time are called join queries.